sjspielman/tasty/workshop/workshop-materials.md

 nav_title: Materials
 ---

-### GitHub Repositories

-Data Lab training materials are available on GitHub, in either this repository or our shared [training-modules repository](https://github.com/AlexsLemonade/training-modules).

 ### Slides

 PDF versions of the slides we present in this workshop can be found in the [slides directory]({{site.repository_url}}/tree/master/slides) of the `{{site.repository}}` repository, and are also linked to directly from the [schedule](SCHEDULE.md).